-Setting goals we visualise what we can achieve when we take certain actions.
-A good motivator can also be visualising what happens if we don’t set goals and take positive action.
+To set goals, we visualise what we can achieve when we take certain actions.
+A good motivator can also be to visualise what happens if we don’t set goals and take positive action.

 Think about it this way; if you keep overspending in your business and at home what is the pain you will experience?
 Not being able to pay your bills on time is one.
 Interest and late penalties being applied comes a close second.
 Savings for things like holidays start to pay for business debt which is never nice.